Engine Data Deletion

 - Optimize imports another definition A with version 1.

-tenant.
-As a result, if you select definition A in Optimize the same version would show up multiple times.
-To prevent this from happening, avoid deleting and redeploying the same definition (same definition key) to the engine.
+To prevent this from happening, avoid deleting and redeploying the same definition (same definition key, tenant and version) to the engine.